On Inflation and Reheating Features in the Higgs-$R^2$ Model: The Higgs- Inflation: Features in The Inflationary Stage

-The small non-gaussianity $f_{NL}\ll 1$ may be acquired since it is a function of slow-roll parameters.
-Thus, from Eq. \eqref{fnl}, the large non-gaussianity can be guaranteed in the end of inflation when $\epsilon=1$.
-In that case, the dominant term for non-gaussianity during inflation $f_{NL}\geq 1$ can be achieved if $4(\eta^\perp)^2 \Delta N\geq 1$.
-As $\Delta N $ is the number of e-fold, which means it could produce quite a large number, $\eta^\perp$ doesn't need to be large, as long it is not too small ($\eta^\perp\sim 0.07$ would be sufficient for $\Delta N \sim 50$).
-Using these criteria, we can simplify \eqref{fnl} to be
+The small non-Gaussianity $f_\text{NL}\ll 1$ may be acquired since it is a function of slow-roll parameters.
+Thus, from Eq. \eqref{fnl}, the large non-Gaussianity can be expected at the end of inflation when $\epsilon=1$.
+In that case, the dominant term for non-Gaussianity during inflation $f_\text{NL}\geq 1$ can be achieved if $4(\eta^\perp)^2 N_f\geq 1$.
+As for reminder $N_f$ is the number of e-folds, which means it could produce quite a large number. $\eta^\perp$ doesn't need to be large, as long as it is not too small ($\eta^\perp\sim 0.07$ would be sufficient for $N_f \sim 50$).
+Using these criteria, we can simplify Eq. \eqref{fnl} to be

 where in the last result we have substituted $\eta^{\perp}$ from Eq. \eqref{etamin}.
-If we put non-minimal coupling to be nearly-pure Higgs inflation which $\xi= \mathcal{O}(10^3)$ for $\lambda=0.01$, the contribution on the non-gaussianity is still $\ll 1$.
+If we put non-minimal coupling to be nearly-pure Higgs inflation with $\xi= \mathcal{O}(10^3)$ for $\lambda=0.01$, the contribution to the non-Gaussianity is still $\ll 1$.
 With this result, it is convenient to say that the non-minimal coupling can be regarded as a free parameter since we can take it to be almost any value.
 Thus, the spectrum of this model can be extended from nearly-pure $R^2$ inflation to nearly-pure Higgs inflation.
-However, in the next section, we will try to constrain the non-minimal coupling $\xi$ to be a much smaller value.
+However, in the next section, we will try to constrain the non-minimal coupling $\xi$ depending on its impact on preheating and reheating.

-In addition, one should note, that it is very interesting that in the minimal two-field mode of the Higgs-$R^2$ model, the parameters of Higgs operator plays the most important part.
-At this point, we can make the parameter of $R^2$ inflation which is $M$ stay hidden under constant $\mathcal{C}$.
+In the minimal two-field mode of the Higgs-$R^2$ model, it is noteworthy that the parameters of the Higgs sector play the dominant role.
+In this model, the parameter of $R^2$ inflation, $M$, is effectively absorbed into the constant $\mathcal{C}$ and thus remains hidden.